criblio/appscope/website/src/pages/docs/library-using.md

 #### Setting the Lambda Function's Environment Variables

 The AWS docs [explain](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) how to set environmental variables for Lambda functions.
-The relevant AppScope environment variables are as follows:
+You'll need to enter the following AppScope environment variable settings in the AWS UI.

 1. `LD_PRELOAD` gets your Lambda function working with AppScope.